-This toolkit will provide guidance to each individual on how to make decisions regarding staying safe from COVID-19.
-Though each situation will differ, your decisions might be influenced by how the virus is spreading through the community.
-Think about it as though you are getting on and off of a highway, where the highway represents taking extra precautions.
+This toolkit gives guidance to each person on how to make decisions about staying safe from COVID-19.
+Each situation will differ.
+Your decisions might depend on how the virus is spreading through the community.
+Think about it like getting on and off of a highway, where the highway is taking extra safety precautions.
 When community spread is medium or high, you might get on the highway and take more precautions against COVID-19.
 When community spread is low, you might exit the highway and take less precautions.